 Study Conclusion: From their findings, the researchers concluded that the "addition of the ethyl group to creatine actually reduces acid stability and accelerates its breakdown to creatinine.
 This substantially reduces creatine availability in its esterified form and as a consequence creatines such as San CM2 and CE2 are inferior to CM as a source of free creatine."

 What can we, as consumers, get out of all this?
-First and foremost is the claim that CEE provides several advantages over creatine monohydrate because of its "increased solubility and stability" is false - obviously, all these false claims have been debunked by the study above.
+First and foremost is the claim that CEE provides several advantages over CM because of its "increased solubility and stability" is false - obviously, all these false claims have been debunked by the study above.
 CEE is not more stable than regular creatine - in fact, it is less stable.
 Next, price.
 Creatine ethyl ester products cost more than regular creatine monohydrate.
 Next time you're due for a creatine purchase, ask yourself whether you are willing to spend extra money for a product promoted and hyped on false claims, where in fact, it is less stable and breaks down to creatinine more than regular creatine.

 Does Creatine Ethyl Ester Work?